viachiyu/viachu-pocket-client/README.md

 1. Home Page: Logo + Log In
 2. Signup Page: Sign up an account/profile.
-3. Pocket’s page: Create a pocket or click into an existing one
+3. Pockets page: Create a pocket or click into an existing one
-4. ExpenseList Page: List of all previous expenses of the pocket(top most recent)
+4. Expenses Page: List of all previous expenses of the pocket(top most recent)
 5. AddExpense Page: Create a new expense (redirects back to expense list page after)
-6. EditExpense Page: edit expense on the list
+6. EditExpense Page: Edit expense on the list
-7. ProfileList Page: Active Profile at top, rest of profiles under it
+7. Profiles Page: Active profile at top, rest of profiles under it
-8. EditProfile -> edit profile on the list (modal)
+8. EditProfile: Edit active profile on the list
+9. Delete Pocket -> delete pocket on the list (modal on Pockets Page)

-9. Delete Expense -> delete expense on the list (modal)
+10. Delete Expense -> delete expense on the list (modal on Expenses Page)
-10. DeleteProfile -> delete profile on the list (modal)
+11. Delete Profile -> delete profile on the list (modal on Profiles Page)

 ### Mockups